replicatedhq/replicated-starter-helm/README.md

 replicated release create --auto
 ```

 By default the `Unstable` channel will be used.
-You can override this with the `promote` flag:
+You can override this with the `--promote` flag:

 ```
 replicated release create --auto --promote=Beta